Visit one of Oregon's most spectacular coastal towns, steeped in history.

 1. Visit the excellent Columbia River Maritime Museum in Astoria Oregon.

 The Columbia River Maritime Museum in Astoria is a world-class museum, not to be missed.
-It provides fascinating insight into one of the most dangerous stretches of water in the world at the mouth of the Columbia River at Astoria.
+It provides fascinating insight into one of the most dangerous stretch of water in the world at the mouth of the Columbia River at Astoria.
 This 4-mile stretch of shifting sandbars has claimed 2,000 shipwrecks, earning it the name Graveyard of the Pacific.

 The incredible bravery of the U.S. Coast Guard is on show here, mounting difficult rescues of distressed ships and sailors in turbulent seas.
 Many lives have been lost in the process, subject to a merciless ocean with fierce currents and up to 40-foot waves!
 The Coast Guard have a special boat designed for these conditions, with a self-righting mechanism that rolls the boat over if engulfed by a freak wave.